alfredmack/YouTube-Video-Uploader/README.md

-YouTube Direct Lite for Android
+YouTube Video Uploader for Android
 ===========

 This code is Forked from "YouTube Direct Lite for Android".
 The code is a reference implementation for an Android OS application that captures video, uploads it to YouTube, and submits the video to a [YouTube Direct Lite](http://code.google.com/p/youtube-direct-lite/) instance.